International NBIA Symposium held in Switzerland in October 2022

 Research project leads to a stem cell model of FAHN

-A German team of scientists, who received a $45,000 research grant from the NBIA Disorders Association in 2020, successfully produced a stem cell model of FAHN to help researchers better understand the disease and test potential therapies for it.
+A German team of scientists, who received a $45,000 research grant from the NBIA Disorders Association in 2020, has successfully produced a stem cell model of FAHN to help researchers better understand the disease and test potential therapies for it.

 Researchers working on FAHN research at Rostock University Hospital,

-from left to right: Dr. Jan Lukas, Dr. Moritz Frech, Fatima Efendic and Dr. Andreas Hermann.
+From left to right: Dr. Jan Lukas, Dr. Moritz Frech, Fatima Efendic and Dr. Andreas Hermann.

 The research project was entitled "In vitro disease modeling of fatty acid hydroxylase-associated neurodegeneration (FAHN): Patient-specific induced pluripotent stem cells and their neuronal derivatives as human models for FAHN".